SM Spirituality Media

 In the index

-Buddha-nature is not a Buddhist version of the Hindu ātman, although the resemblance is close enough that some early scholars (and a smaller number of contemporary critics) have read it as a backsliding into the soul-doctrine the Buddha rejected.
-The classical reply is that the ātman is held to be a permanent, unchanging substance underlying personal experience, while Tathāgatagarbha is held to be empty of inherent existence in the same sense as everything else — the buddha-nature is the recognition that there is no separate someone whose nature it would be, not the discovery of a hidden someone after all.
-It is also not a guarantee of practice's redundancy.
-The classical formulation is unsparing: the gold is in the dross, but the dross has to be removed.
-What the doctrine rejects is the idea that the gold is manufactured by the removing; what it does not reject is the work of removal.
+Buddha-nature is not a Buddhist version of the Hindu ātman.
+The resemblance is close enough that some early scholars, and a smaller number of contemporary critics, have read it as a backsliding into the soul-doctrine the Buddha rejected.
+The classical reply is straightforward.
+The ātman is held to be a permanent, unchanging substance underlying personal experience.
+Tathāgatagarbha is held to be empty of inherent existence in the same sense as everything else.
+The buddha-nature is the recognition that there is no separate someone whose nature it would be, not the discovery of a hidden someone after all.

 — end of entry —